PSC-PublicHealth/pFRED/doc/FRED_UserGuide.rst

 The run-time parameters for FRED are contained in two parameter files.
 The first file is ``$FRED_HOME/input_files/params.default`` and contains the default values of all defined run-time parameters.
-This file should not be modified.
+This file should not be modified by the user.
 The second file is usually called ``params`` and contains any parameter values that override the default values.
-The ``params`` file may be empty.
+The ``params`` file must exist but it may be empty.

 Both files have the same format.
 Lines that begin with a ``#`` character are considered comments and are ignored.
 Parameters with scalar values